 No, a credit check is not required for the Mississippi Auctioneer bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all auctioneers operating in the state, regardless of their credit history.

 How Much Does the Mississippi Auctioneer Bond Cost?

-The Mississippi Auctioneer bond typically costs just $100 per year.
+The Mississippi Auctioneer bond typically costs either $100 per year or $10 per month.

 Who is Required to Purchase the Mississippi Auctioneer Bond?

 Mississippi requires auctioneers and auction firms to purchase a surety bond as a prerequisite to obtaining a business license.
 To paraphrase Mississippi Code 73-4-3, an auctioneer is a person that sells property to the highest bidder at an auction.
 Likewise, an auction firm is a location where property is sold at auction regularly.
 Exemptions to these definitions include: